 Liturgical Color: White

 While serving as Governor of Campania, Paulinus witnessed the simple but sincere piety of the common people who went on pilgrimage to the shrine of Saint Felix of Nola, who had suffered for the faith around 250 A.D.
-The people’s faith moved Paulinus to his core and planted a seed in his soul.
+The people’s faith moved Paulinus to his core and planted a seed in the soil of his soul.
 Paulinus suffered personal setbacks due to the political machinations inherent to empires, which awakened him to the fleeting nature of power and prestige.
 He moved to Milan and studied in the school of Saint Ambrose.
 When Paulinus returned to Bordeaux, he was baptized by the Bishop.
-The seed of faith planted in Campania had germinated in Milan and been harvested in Bordeaux.
+The seed of faith planted in Campania had germinated in Milan and flowered in Bordeaux.
 It would bear fruit for decades to come.

 Saint Paulinus was a master of the art of friendship, particularly spiritual friendship.
 He understood the Church, the Body of Christ, as a forum where true friendship flourishes.
 He wrote to Saint Augustine: “It is not surprising if, despite being far apart, we are present to each other and, without being acquainted, know each other, because we are members of one body, we have one head, we are steeped in one grace, we live on one loaf, we walk on one road and we dwell in the same house.”
 Beautiful!
 The Church is a communion of souls, a theological and sacramental family where deeper relationships take root and flower.
 Saint Paulinus is still venerated in Nola and its environs, where on his Feast Day the faithful carry in procession enormous lily-adorned towers in which stand large statues of Saint Paulinus.